Hydrothermal vent

-A hydrothermal vent is a fissure on the seabed from which geothermally heated water discharges.
+Hydrothermal vents are fissures on the seabed from which geothermally heated water discharges.
 They are commonly found near volcanically active places, areas where tectonic plates are moving apart at mid-ocean ridges, ocean basins, and hotspots.
+The dispersal of hydrothermal fluids throughout the global ocean at active vent sites creates hydrothermal plumes.
 Hydrothermal deposits are rocks and mineral ore deposits formed by the action of hydrothermal vents.

-Hydrothermal vents exist because the earth is both geologically active and has large amounts of water on its surface and within its crust.
-Under the sea, they may form features called black smokers or white smokers.
+Hydrothermal vents exist because the Earth is both geologically active and has large amounts of water on its surface and within its crust.
+Under the sea, they may form features called black smokers or white smokers, which deliver a wide range of elements to the world's oceans, thus contributing to global marine biogeochemistry.
 Relative to the majority of the deep sea, the areas around hydrothermal vents are biologically more productive, often hosting complex communities fueled by the chemicals dissolved in the vent fluids.
-Chemosynthetic bacteria and Archaea form the base of the food chain, supporting diverse organisms, including giant tube worms, clams, limpets and shrimp.
+Chemosynthetic bacteria and archaea found around hydrothermal vents form the base of the food chain, supporting diverse organisms including giant tube worms, clams, limpets, and shrimp.
 Active hydrothermal vents are thought to exist on Jupiter's moon Europa and Saturn's moon Enceladus, and it is speculated that ancient hydrothermal vents once existed on Mars.

 Hydrothermal vents have been hypothesized to have been a significant factor to starting abiogenesis and the survival of primitive life.
+The conditions of these vents have been shown to support the synthesis of molecules important to life.
+Some evidence suggests that certain vents such as alkaline hydrothermal vents or those containing supercritical CO2 are more conducive to the formation of these organic molecules.
+However, the origin of life is a widely debated topic, and there are many conflicting viewpoints.

 Physical properties

 Hydrothermal vents in the deep ocean typically form along the mid-ocean ridges, such as the East Pacific Rise and the Mid-Atlantic Ridge.
 These are locations where two tectonic plates are diverging and new crust is being formed.

 The water that issues from seafloor hydrothermal vents consists mostly of seawater drawn into the hydrothermal system close to the volcanic edifice through faults and porous sediments or volcanic strata, plus some magmatic water released by the upwelling magma.
-In terrestrial hydrothermal systems, the majority of water circulated within the fumarole and geyser systems is meteoric water plus ground water that has percolated down into the thermal system from the surface, but it also commonly contains some portion of metamorphic water, magmatic water, and sedimentary formational brine that is released by the magma.
+On land, the majority of water circulated within fumarole and geyser systems is meteoric water and ground water that has percolated down into the hydrothermal system from the surface, but also commonly contains some portion of metamorphic water, magmatic water, and sedimentary formational brine released by the magma.
 The proportion of each varies from location to location.

 In contrast to the approximately 2 C ambient water temperature at these depths, water emerges from these vents at temperatures ranging from 60 C up to as high as 464 C. Due to the high hydrostatic pressure at these depths, water may exist in either its liquid form or as a supercritical fluid at such temperatures.
 The critical point of (pure) water is 375 C at a pressure of 218 atmospheres.